msjimc/AgileStructure/guide/README.md

 ### Identifying Indels using the primary alignments CIGAR string

-AgileStructure was primarily designed to identify chromosomal break points by looking for sets reads whose alignment is broken up such that part of the read aligns at one specific location and the the other is located some distance away or on a different chromosome.
-However, it is also able to identify insertion and deletions that do cause the alignment to be fragmented, but whose presence is noted in the CIGAR string.
+AgileStructure was primarily designed to identify chromosomal break points by looking for sets reads whose alignment is broken in two, such that part of the read aligns at one location and the the other fragment is located some distance away or on a different chromosome.
+However, it is also able to identify insertion and deletions that do not cause the alignment to be fragmented, but whose presence is noted in the CIGAR string.
-Selecting the ```Analysis``` > ```Look for indels within a read``` option (Figure A) cause the reads to be redrawn with deletions shown as a horizontal black line linking to blocks os aligned sequences while an insertion is shown as a vertical line projecting above and below the aligned sequence.
-Since ONT data contains numerous short indels, only insertions longer than 10 are shown/processed.
+Selecting the ```Analysis``` > ```Look for indels within a read``` option (Figure A) causes the reads to be redrawn with deletions shown as a horizontal black line linking to blocks of aligned sequences while an insertion is shown as a vertical line projecting above and below the aligned sequence.
+Since ONT data contains numerous short indels, only insertions longer than 10 bp are shown/processed.

 ![Figure A](images/figureA.jpg)

 Figure A

-When redrawn using the the CIGAR string to identify insertions and deletions there presence becomes apparent.
+When redrawn using the the CIGAR string to identify insertions and deletions their presence becomes apparent.
 For example in Figure B the large deletion spanning 1,495,000 bp to 1,534,000 bp and the insert at 1,586,000 bp (above the cursor) are easily identified.

 ![Figure B](images/figureB.jpg)